xssfox/direwuff/doc/README.md

 - [**Successful APRS IGate Operation**](Successful-APRS-IGate-Operation.pdf)  [ [*download*](../../../raw/dev/doc/Successful-APRS-IGate-Operation.pdf) ]

-	Dire Wolf can serve as a gateway between the APRS radio network and APRS-IS servers on the Internet.
+	Dire Wuff can serve as a gateway between the APRS radio network and APRS-IS servers on the Internet.

     This explains how it all works, proper configuration, and troubleshooting.